-Annual Report 2021 To our stakeholders Marel in brief Delivering growth Investors Responsible growth
+Cmarel Annual Report 2021 To our stakeholders Marel in brief Delivering growth Investors Responsible growth Sustainability Corporate govern Board of Directors Executive Team management Consolidated financial statements

 The Board of Directors convened 21 times in 2021

 The Board currently comprises seven directors, who were elected at the company's AGM on 17 March 2021.
 In line with Icelandic law, the Board of Directors convenes immediately following the AGM during which it is elected to allocate responsibilities between the Board members.
 The Board of Directors elects a Chairman, and Vice-Chairman, as well as the Chairmen and members of its committees.